coxcore/react-vac/docs/VAC_USAGE.md

 > [type] string, [version] ^0.1.0

-props to show in `props area`.
+Props to show in `props area`.
 If there is more than one prop, separate them with commas or spaces.

 ```jsx
 <VAC